-In the last part of Capital and Ideology, I attempt to analyze the changing structure of political cleavages since World War II, and in particular the rise of the "Brahmin left" and the "Merchant Right" in Western electoral democracies.
-By this, I mean that the intellectual elite and the business elites now vote for two separate parties or coalitions of parties.
-This is a new situation that gradually developed over the 1980-2020 period and which differs markedly from the structure that prevailed in the 1950-1980 period, when conservatives and other right-wing parties attracted both the high-wealth and high-education elites, while social-democrats and other left-wing parties obtained their best scores among the low-wealth and low-education electorates.
+7. Brahmin Left vs Merchant Right: Class, Race, Identity & Ideology business elites now vote for two separate parties or coalitions of parties.
+This is a new situation that has gradually developed over the 1980-2020 period and which differs markedly from the structure prevailing in the 1950-1980 period, when conservatives and other right-wing parties attracted both the high-wealth and high-education elites, while social-democrats and other left-wing parties obtained their best scores among the low-wealth and low-education electorates.